vpavlenko/PythonSandboxSandbox/README.md

     memory usage: 0 kbytes
     cpu usage: 0.036 seconds

-Okay, let's try to run an infinite loop:
+Okay, let's try to run an **infinite loop**:

     ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "while True: print('argh')"

 It should die after 4 seconds with a `Time Limit Exceeded` error.
 Cool!

-Now let's try a memory bomb (note that I set `--mem` to a smaller value):
+Now let's try a **memory bomb** (note that I set `--mem` to a smaller value):

     ./safeexec --mem 50000 --uid 99 --exec /usr/local/bin/python3 -c '
     x = 2
     while True:
         x = x * x
     '

+It should die with a `MemoryError` within a second or so.
+Cool^2!

+Now let's try to **create a file**:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"

+It should fail with a `PermissionError`.
+Note that if you run without the sandbox, it should work:

+    /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"

+Okay, keep that `blah.txt` file there and re-run the sandboxed command to try to **overwrite an existing file**:

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "f=open('blah.txt','w');f.write('hi');f.close()"

+Should get permission denied again.

+What about **reading a file**, like `/etc/passwd`?

+    ./safeexec --cpu 6 --clock 4 --mem 250000 --uid 99 --exec /usr/local/bin/python3 -c "print(open('/etc/passwd','r').read())"

+Ah, interesting -- we can still read most world-readable files as the `nobody` user, so that's a slight problem.
+But we will fix this with our second sandbox layer later :)

 ### Testing the sandbox on the Web via CGI